SeetiTel/Documentation/API.md

-`id`  | UUIDv4; unique whistle ID - can be used for direct lookup `created`  | UNIX timestamp; creation date in UTC time WITH MILLISECONDS `type`  | int; `0` for text, `1` for audio, `2` for graphic `encrypted`  | bool; if true, indicates that the leak is encrypted with AES-128 `teaser`  | string; the first 40 characters of the whistle, or a sentence explaining that the whistle is audio or image based.
+`id`  | UUIDv4; unique whistle ID - can be used for direct lookup `created`  | UNIX timestamp; creation date in UTC time WITH MILLISECONDS `type`  | int; `0` for text, `1` for audio, `2` for graphic `teaser`  | string; the first 40 characters of the whistle, or a sentence explaining that the whistle is audio or image based.

 This endpoint will return HTTP 410 (`GONE`) if there are no more records to be displayed.